AI-Hobbyist/SophonDownloader/README.md

 This was made in a rush after Genshin stopped giving zip files for updates, please report any issue and please note ZZZ also uses Sophon but it wasn't tested for that game

+- Rerun the same command to automatically resume from leftover `*_tempUpdate` files; delete them if you want to start over from scratch.

 ---

 # Credits